ibm-cloud-docs/satellite/use-case.md

 ## Finance use cases for {{site.data.keyword.satelliteshort}}
 {: #use-case-finance}

-These use cases are applicable to the finance industry.
+{{site.data.keyword.satelliteshort}} supports the following use cases for the finance industry.
 {: shortdesc}

 ### Leverage mainframe data for customers who are restricted from moving data to the cloud